pimenvibritania/yii3-mongodb/README.md

 }
 ```

+## Notes
-Notes: If you are using AWS `DocumentDB` or using an SSL/TLS connection, download this [certificates](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html#:~:text=RDS%20Proxy.-,Certificate%20bundles%20for%20AWS%20Regions,-To%20get%20a) based on your region
+If you are using AWS `DocumentDB` or using SSL/TLS connection, download this [certificates](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html#:~:text=RDS%20Proxy.-,Certificate%20bundles%20for%20AWS%20Regions,-To%20get%20a) based on your region